tudat-team/tudat-space/docs/source/_src_getting_started/_src_examples/simulation_examples/delfi_simple_example_page.rst

 Define dependent variables to save
 ----------------------------------

 Apart from the state history, you can specify certain dependent variables to be saved, which you can later use for analysis.
-For *Delfi-C3*, we want to save the total acceleration, Keplerian state, latitude and longitude and the acceleration norms of all the accelerations, which we will plot later.
-Here is a list of all the :ref:`available_dependent_variables`.
+For *Delfi-C3*, we want to save the total acceleration, Keplerian state, latitude and longitude and the acceleration norms of all the accelerations, which we will plot later (see :ref:`dependent_variables`).

 .. code-block:: python